 This is from our Boston finalist, Kyle.
 Comment away!

+I'm entwined in a passionate, lifelong love affair with… fabric.
 I tack, nail, or glue it to anything that doesn’t have a tail (this policy protects my dog, but just barely).
 Through my redesign and organizing business, people often ask me where to buy new fabric.
 And when they do, I get starry-eyed and wide-smiled and my mind drifts away to not just a fabric place, but to a fabric palace: Zimman’s in Lynn, Massachusetts...